Skip to content

 Day 7

 A Cusco city tour offers a rich introduction to the city’s heritage, blending Incan and colonial influences.
 Highlights include Sacsayhuamán, the impressive hilltop fortress with panoramic views; Qorikancha, the former Temple of the Sun integrated into the Convent of Santo Domingo; the Plaza de Armas with the Cusco Cathedral and La Compañía de Jesús; and the colorful San Pedro Market.
 Visits may also include Qenqo, known for its carved rock formations, Puka Pukara, a former military checkpoint, and Tambomachay, famous for its ceremonial water channels.
 Together, these sites reveal Cusco’s unique fusion of ancient and colonial history.
+At the end of the tour, travelers will take a flight to Arequipa to spend the night.

 *Please note that the attractions may be subject to change or may differ from those mentioned above, but will be confirmed before you book.